equilaterus/bootlaterus.gh-pages/README.md

 ## Instructions

-> This project is based on [Jekyll Minima](https://github.com/jekyll/minima), it is just some overrides to give the template a *Bootstrap* flavor.
+> This project is based on [Jekyll Minima](https://github.com/jekyll/minima), extending and simplifying  the original theme to give it a *Bootstrap-like* flavor.

 * Create a [Github Page](https://pages.github.com/).